r-spatialecology/shar/cran-comments.md

 ## shar 0.3
-Some bugfixes and improvements of existing functions
+Some bugfixes and improvements of existing functions as well as new functions

 ## shar 0.2
 Some bugfixes and improvements of existing functions